H2020-IPM-Decisions/ipmd-isip-proxy/README.md

 - SpringBoot 2.7.1
 - Apache Maven 3.9.6

+The Java and SpringBoot versions can not be updated before the environment in which the application will run is updated.

 ## Getting started

 Clone the Github repository to get the latest version of the code